 Doctor of Philosophy with Specialty in Anatomy (Ph.D.)
 Doctor of Philosophy with Specialty in Biochemistry (Ph.D.)
 Doctor of Philosophy with Specialty in Microbiology (Ph.D.)
 Doctor of Philosophy with Specialty in Physiology (Ph.D.)
 Doctor of Philosophy with Specialty in Pharmacology (Ph.D.)
 Doctor of Philosophy with Specialty in Toxicology (Ph.D.)
-Doctor of Philosophy with Specialty in Toxicology (Ph.D.)
 Doctor of Philosophy with Specialty in Biology (joint offer between MSC and Río Piedras Campus)